Collaborative Pure Exploration in Kernel Bandit: Introduction

+Under the CoPE-KB model, we study two popular objectives, i.e., Fixed-Confidence (FC), where we aim to minimize the number of samples used under a given confidence, and Fixed-Budget (FB), where the goal is to minimize the error probability under a given sample budget.
+We design two algorithms $\algkernelbai$ and $\algkernelbaiFB$, which adopt an efficient kernelized estimator to simplify the required data transmission and enjoy a $O(nV)$ communication cost, instead of $O(N^{(r)})$ as in adaptions of existing kernel bandit algorithms~\citep{GP_UCB_Srinivas2010,high_dimensional_ICML2021}.
+We provide sampling and communication guarantees, and also interpret them by standard kernel measures, e.g., maximum information gain and effective dimension.
+Our results rigorously quantify the influences of task similarities on learning acceleration, and hold for both finite and infinite dimensional feature space.

-The contributions of this paper are summarized as follows: \begin{itemize} \item We formulate a novel Collaborative Pure Exploration in Kernel Bandit (CoPE-KB) problem, which models distributed multi-task decision making problems with general reward functions, and finds applications in many real-world online learning tasks, and study two settings of CoPE-KB, i.e., CoPE-KB with fixed-confidence (FC) and CoPE-KB with fixed-budget (FB).
+The contributions of this paper are summarized as follows: \begin{itemize} \item We formulate a collaborative pure exploration in kernel bandit (CoPE-KB) model, which generalizes prior single-task CoPE formulation to allow multiple tasks and general reward structures, and consider two objectives, i.e., fixed-confidence (FC) and fixed-budget (FB).